chef-training/open_spaces/README.md

 * Whatever happens is the only thing that could have ...reminds participants that once something has happened, it's done—and no amount of fretting, complaining or otherwise rehashing can change that.
 Move on.
 * When it's over, it's over ...reminds participants that we never know how long it will take to resolve an issue, once raised, but that whenever the issue or work or conversation is finished, move on to the next thing.
 Don't keep rehashing just because there's 30 minutes left in the session.
 Do the work, not the time.

-### Law of two feet
+### Law of mobility (aka, law of two feet)

-* If at any time during our time together you find yourself in any situation where you are neither learning nor contributing, use your two feet, go someplace else.
+* If at any time during our time together you find yourself in any situation where you are neither learning nor contributing, use your mobility, go someplace else.

 ### Frien-DA